Small correlation is sufficient for optimal noisy quantum metrology: On-site measurement scheme with time-reversal

 Note that we often omit the identity operator on the rest of the system for simplicity, e.g., here $P_{\widetilde{I}}$ means $P_{\widetilde{I}} \otimes \id$.
 This time-reversal on-site measurement scheme is asymptotically optimal.

 \begin{thm} For any $p$, choose $L=M^{1/d}$ such that \eqref{eq:p<G} holds for some constant $c_{\rm no}$ (which is not necessarily the same constant in Theorem \ref{thm1}).
 For any locally generated state $\rho$ satisfying \eqref{eq:C>LT}, there exist constants $C>c>1$ determined by $c_Z$ and $d$, such that for any $C\ge L/T\ge c$, \end{thm} \thmref{thm:Orev>} implies locally generated optimal states, combined with the time-reversal measurement protocol, achieve the optimal QFI when choosing $M \sim 1/p$.
 An additional advantage of the time-reversal measurement protocol is the observable $\OO_{\rm rev}$ is independent of $p$, in contrast to $\OO$ in \thmref{thm1} that may be a function of $p$.
-A proof sketch can be found in End Matter, with a full proof in~\cite{SM}.

-\emph{Quantum domino dynamics with on-site measurement.}--- We have shown that any state generated by local dynamics with correlations of the form \eqref{eq:C>LT} is metrologically optimal when $L^{d} \sim 1/p$.
-Here we present an explicit example of this framework using quantum domino dynamics~\cite{domino05,metro_domino21}, where an on-site measurement protocol without time-reversal is sufficient to achieve the optimal QFI.

-Consider the $3$-local spin-chain Hamiltonian that flips a spin only if its two neighbors are anti-aligned, which can be engineered as the effective Hamiltonian for the transerve-field Ising model at weak $X$ field \cite{domino05}.
-The vacuum $\ket{\bm{0}}$ is an eigenstate of $H_{\rm do}$, and, more generally, the number of domain walls (DWs)---transitions from $\ket{0}$ to $\ket{1}$ or vice versa---is conserved.
-If the system starts from the initial state $\ket{1_1}:=\ket{10\cdots 0}$, it only traverses the state space with one DW $\ee^{-\ii T H_{\rm do}} \ket{1_1} = \sum_{i=1}^N a_i \ket{1_i}$, where $\ket{1_i}$ is the state with $1$ on the first $i$ qubits and $0$ on the rest and the coefficients $a_i$ are determined by $T$.
-This single-particle hopping process of the DW justifies the name ``domino''.
-Before $vT \gtrsim N$ (i.e., when the DW propagates to the right), $a_i$ is centered around $i=vT$ with a velocity $v$.
-Then, an initial state $\ket{+}_1\otimes |\bm{0}\rangle$ would evolve to which is roughly a GHZ-like state on the left $\sim vT$ qubits (with other qubits in state $\ket{0}$), useful for metrology~\cite{metro_domino21}.

-Adapting the domino dynamics to our partition framework, we propose to evolve the initial state containing one $\ket{+}$ in every $L$ qubits: This final state, which we call the partitioned domino state, satisfies \eqref{eq:C>LT} for $T\lesssim L$, because the two DWs of each $\ket{+}$ roughly propagate in opposite directions with constant velocity.
-We numerically study noisy metrology using $\ket{\Psi_{\rm do}}$ on a chain of $200$ qubits, and \figref{fig:domino} shows the results.
-Remarkably, this protocol is not only optimal asymptotically, but also \emph{quantitatively}.
-By adjusting $L$ for different $p$, the precision $(\delta\theta)^2$ is only roughly twice larger than the known lower bound \eqref{eq:optimal}.

-Besides having the optimal metrological power, the domino-state protocol requires only on-site measurements without any time-reversed evolution.
-To show this, we focus first on the simplest one-DW case with state \eqref{eq:psido} and prove the following in~\cite{SM}: